 Number of enzymes that catalyze one or more reactions.
 Most enzymes catalyze one reaction; some are multifunctional.

 The enzymes that catalyze 7 and 9 reactions are purine nucleoside phosphorylase and nucleoside diphosphate kinase.

-Take-home message: The high proportion of multifunctional enzymes implies that the genome projects significantly underpredict multifunctional enzymes!
+The high proportion of multifunctional enzymes implies that the genome projects may significantly underpredict multifunctional enzymes!

 Reactions participating in more than one pathway